Working with Geodatabase Subtypes: Writing A Subtype

 Introduction

-A subtype defines aspects of a geodatabase schema that relates to data classification.
-In other words, instead of creating different feature classes for a set of features, a subtype functions as a way to define a subset of features within an individual geodatabase feature class.
+A subtype defines aspects of a geodatabase schema that relate to data classification.
+In other words, instead of creating separate feature classes for a set of features, a subtype defines a subset of features within a single geodatabase feature class.
 An attribute in the feature class stores integer values that define the subtype, and a subtype table contains definitions for the corresponding integer value.
 For instance, a table named “Road” may have an attribute field called "Condition", whose values map to a subtype containing values good, moderate, and bad.

 In general, each table can have only one subtype, all codes must be unique and be valid integers, and all code:description pairs must be unique.

 It should be noted that a subtype is specific to a particular feature class.
-Therefore, it cannot be shared by other feature classes in the geodatabase in the way that a domain can be shared.
+Therefore, it cannot be shared with other feature classes in the geodatabase the way a domain can.

 Reading Subtypes